 Other letting agency redress schemes (optional)

-Here are some other redness schemes that letting agents may be a member of, although not government proved or legally required by law…
+Below are other redness schemes that letting agents may be a member of, but they are not government approved and agents are not legally required to be a member of any of them:

 |NALS registered agents are required to follow strict guidelines, have Client money protection insurance, Professional indemnity insurance and mandatory membership with the Ombudsman for Lettings.
 NALS is a government approved scheme.||Visit Website|